rbouckaert/DeveloperManual/README.md

 ### Verify correctness of simulator implementation

 To verify correctness of a simulator implementation $S$ for model $M$ directly, the distributions $p_S(\theta|M)$ should match expected distribution based on theory.
 We can verify this by drawing a large number of samples using $S$, calculate summary statistics on the sample and compare these with analytical estimates for these statistics.
-For example, ...
+For example, for tree priors, expected tree heights can often be determined, and for parametric distributions we often know mean and variance values.
+Simulating values and making sure the expected value is in the expected range is easy to verify in Tracer: the expected values should be within the mean value logged plus/minus 2 times stderr of mean (as shown in the summary statistics panel).

-When no analytical estimates of statistics are available, ...
+When no analytical estimates of statistics are available, it may be possible to find a simplified case

 Examples of simulators (this list is far from exhaustive):